semodi/semodi.github.io/_pages/political_twitter.md

 ## Project description

+*This project served as a capstone for the "Learn SQL for Data Science Specialization" on Coursera.
+The original task was to create a report for a fictional company named "Lobbyists4America" based on tweets from politicians between the years 2008 and 2017.*

-The idea of my project is to develop a general understanding of the political landscape in the US between the years 2008-2017.
+As no more details regarding the task were given, I decided that the goal of my project will be to develop a general understanding of the political landscape in the US.
 I will identify both relationships between politicians and attitudes of politicians towards key topics.
-Apart from helping voters get a better idea of their politicians’ convicitions, it will support lobbyists in determining how to best allocate resources.
+Apart from helping voters get a better idea of their politicians' convicitions, it will support (fictional) lobbyists in determining how to best allocate resources.
 Trying to get a piece of legislation to pass, the lobbyist can e.g. use this analysis to identify which politicians need to be swayed and which politicians have the largest influence on their colleagues.

-This report is geared towards stakeholders.

 ### Questions